JordanForeman/jordanforeman.github.io/_portfolio/bhg.md

 # Better Homes and Gardens

 Founded in 1922, Better Homes and Gardens (BHG) is the 4th best selling magazine in the US market.
 In 2015 we released a brand new design to the BHG digital presence.
-The new "Pops of Color" refresh
+The new "Pops of Color" refresh was designed and released in tandem with a new design paradigm implemented in the publications print edition.